-Their two-step immigration process—first to Ulster and then to America, separated by a century or two—complicates Scots-Irish research, as do record losses and in some cases, a simple lack of a record-keeping tradition.
+Their two-step immigration process (first to Ulster and then to America, often separated by a century or two) complicates Scots-Irish research.
+Record loss is another factor—assuming records were kept in the first place.
 But despite these difficulties, you can find a bagpipeful of records, documents and methodologies to track down the ancestry of these wandering, pioneering Ulster Scotsmen.

-What led to the planting of ethnic Scots in northern Ireland begins with England’s historic desire to dominate Ireland.
+Ethnic Scots ultimately lived in northern Ireland because of England’s historical desire to dominate Ireland.
 As early as the 12th century, English kings had made attempts to interfere with areas of Ireland.

-Parts of Ireland, especially in the northern area known as Ulster, were depopulated after the earlier wars against the Tudors, and James I had a solution: Take land from Irish nobles and give it to some of his cronies, who then would invite tenant settlers called “undertakers” from the lowlands of Scotland—just 20 miles away across the North Channel of the Irish Sea.
+And, given that parts of Ireland (especially in the northern area known as Ulster) were depopulated after earlier wars, James I came up with a plan: Take land from (Catholic) Irish nobles and give it to some of his (Protestant) cronies, who then would invite tenant settlers called “undertakers” from the lowlands of Scotland—just 20 miles away across the North Channel of the Irish Sea.